 - When a successful SSH login occurs on a Deploy instance, Deploy's monitoring determines whether the SSH login can be tied to an authorized Aptible operations team member, and if so prompts them via Slack to confirm that they did trigger this login (if no authorized team member can be found, or the team member takes too long to respond, an alert is immediately escalated to the Aptible security team).
 When a login is approved this way, corresponding IDS events will be automatically approved and flagged as bulk review.

-When a security event is neither reviewed automatically nor in bulk, it is escalated to the Aptible security team for manual review, which is performed on a regular basis in conformance with Aptible's ISO 27001-certified policies and procedures.
+When a security event is neither reviewed automatically nor in bulk, it is escalated to the Aptible security team for manual review.

 Some examples of manually-reviewed events include:

 - Malware detection events.
 Malware detection is often racy and generates a number of false positives, which need to be manually reviewed by Aptible.

 - Configuration changes that were not otherwise bulk-reviewed.
 For example, changes that result from nightly automated security updates.